CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 Add the title of the corpus in front of the URN.

-## Corpus info
+## Corpus info / Tool service info
-Media type, size of the resource
+This is the place to add information about e.g. media type and size of the resource.

 In order to specify the languages of the text(s) included in the resource, the following links might help to find the correct **language codes**: